Rashomon Capacity: A Metric for Predictive Multiplicity in Classification

 \subsection{Rashomon Capacity}

-Our goal is to quantify predictive multiplicity in terms of the score difference assigned to each sample $\bx_i$ in $\calD$.
+Our goal is to quantify predictive multiplicity in terms of the score variations assigned to each sample $\bx_i$ in a dataset $\calD$, given a Rashomon set $\calR(\calH, \epsilon)$ and the corresponding $\epsilon$-multiplicity set $\calM_\epsilon(\bx_i)$.
 Note that an element in $\calM_\epsilon(\bx_i)$ is a probability distribution over $c$ classes.
 Thus, it is natural to adopt divergence measures for distributions to capture the ``variation'' of scores in $\calM_\epsilon(\bx_i)$.
 From a geometric viewpoint, a larger spread in scores indicates a greater amount of predictive multiplicity for a given sample $\bx_i$.

-Assume a probability (or ``weight'') distribution $P_M$ across models in $\calR(\calH, \epsilon)$ (and therefore each score in $\calM_\epsilon(\bx_i)$), where $M$ denotes the random variable of selecting/sampling the models in the Rashomon set.
+Assume a probability measure (or ``weight'') $P_M$ across models in $\calR(\calH, \epsilon)$ (and therefore each score in $\calM_\epsilon(\bx_i)$), where $M$ denotes the random variable of selecting/sampling the models in the Rashomon set.
 Intuitively, if $P_M$ assigns mass 1 to a single model and 0 to all other models in the Rashomon set, then the output of only one model is considered.
 Alternatively, if $P_M$ is the uniform distribution, then the outputs of every model in the set are equally weighed.
 Given a divergence measure between distributions $d(\cdot \| \cdot)$, we quantify the spread of the scores in $\calM_\epsilon(\bx_i)$ by

 Here, the minimizing $\bq$ acts as a ``center of gravity'' or ``centroid'' for the outputs of the classifiers in the Rashomon set for a chosen distribution $P_M$ across models.
 Analogously, the quantity $ \rho(\calM_\epsilon(\bx_i), P_M)$ can be understood as a measure of ``spread'' or ``inertia'' across model outputs.
 We select the distribution $P_M$ that results in the largest spread in scores: